jbroadway/docs/docs/2023.1/studio/20232-early-access.md

 * [[> Editing post details]]

 ## Channels
+You can share posts to your public channel for others to watch.
+Here are some resources related to channels.
 * [[> Setting up and editing your channel]]
 * [[> Subscribing to a channel]]

 ## Support
+Have questions, feature requests or looking to talk shop with the community?
+Check out the links below.
 * [[> FAQs]]
 * [[> Discord community]]
 * [[> Feature requests and bug reports]]